Ransomware Preparedness Assessment

-Kroll’s 2019 cyber casework supports global statistics: ransomware attacks on enterprises of all sizes across industry sectors are on the rise.
-"Worldwide, ransomware is expected to infect a business every 11 seconds and projected to cost over $20 billion in 2021"1.
+Ransomware attacks on enterprises of all sizes, across all industry sectors, are on the rise.
+From our frontline vantage point, conducting over 3,000 incident response engagements a year, we know that every organization can be a victim because a successful ransomware attack is within the reach of cybercriminals everywhere.
 From our frontline vantage point, we know that every organization can be a victim because a successful ransomware attack is within the reach of cybercriminals everywhere.

 Some threat actors are meticulous planners.
 They deftly map out internal networks to identify core business functions and sensitive data storage, even going so far as to research a company’s financial results to gauge how much they can afford to pay.
 At the other end of the spectrum, creators of “ransomware-as-a-service,” who simply ask for a percentage of the ultimate ransom, have opened the door to another class of attackers to pursue attacks with minimal risks against a wider range of targets.